MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 | Trial                                      | 7                  | Not supported      |
 | Trial subscription                         | 7                  | Not supported      |

-\* We allow extending the retention period beyond seven days for managed, production environments without Dynamics 365 applications up to 28 days via PowerShell.
-For more information, see [Change the backup retention period](#change-the-backup-retention-period).
+\* We allow extending the retention period beyond seven days for managed, production environments without Dynamics 365 applications up to 28 days through PowerShell.
+For more information, see [Change the backup retention period for production environments without Dynamics 365 applications](#change-the-backup-retention-period-for-production-environments-without-dynamics-365-applications).

 ## System backups

 Environments that have a database are automatically backed up and can be restored.
-All your environments, except Trial environments (standard and subscription-based), use system backup.
+All your environments, except Trial environments (standard and subscription-based), have system backups.
 System backups are continuous.
 The underlying technology is Azure SQL Database.
-For more information, see SQL Database documentation [Automated backups](/azure/sql-database/sql-database-automated-backups) for details.
+For more information, see [Automated backups](/azure/sql-database/sql-database-automated-backups) for details.

 1. Browse the Power Platform admin center and sign in using administrator credentials.
 2. Go to Environments > [select an environment] > Backups > Restore or manage